Part 1: Legislative framework

 Luxembourg Commercial Code.

-Law of 3 June 1994 on the organisation of the relationship between self-employed commercial agents and their principals (agency contract) and transposing Council Directive 86/653/EEC of 18 December 1986.
+Law of 3 June 1994 on the organisation of the relationship between self-employed commercial agents and their principals (agency agreement) and transposing Council Directive 86/653/EEC of 18 December 1986*.

 Law of 23 October 2011 on competition (coordinated version of 4 April 2017).
 The latter gives new powers to the Competition Council (Conseil de la concurrence).
 The latter is competent to take binding decisions to enforce competition law.
 The Council can take different types of decisions, namely interim decisions known as precautionary measures, decisions to accept commitments, or decisions imposing sanctions and decisions requiring undertakings to bring the infringement to an end.
 The purpose of these decisions is to prevent or stop an anti-competitive practice.